designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 [Two diagrams to go here, similar to Wikipedia article]

-The interesting answer is that the spot seems to change colour mid-trajectory, at a spatial location roughly halfway between the last green spot and the first blue spot
-([Kolers and von Grünau, 1976](#kolers76)).
+The interesting answer, as shown in the diagram on the right above, is that the spot seems to change colour mid-trajectory, at a spatial location roughly halfway between the last green spot and the first blue spot ([Kolers and von Grünau, 1976](#kolers76)).
 What is initially surprising here is of course the fact that the stimulus that causes you to perceive the switch to blue has not yet occurred at the point in time at which – according to your subsequent verbal reports – you experienced the switch to blue!

 Dennett does an excellent job of demystifying this apparent oddity (see for example [Dennett, 1991a](#dennett91a);